SanielX/Serenity-Update-Manager/Readme.md

 * Execution Order window.
 System will take execution order from ProjectSettings as just number.
 So don't expect CLRScript to run between MonoBehaviours because all CLRScripts are executed in a single loop.

 All execution IDs are stored in `CLR_Ex_Order.asset` which stores every class that has non-zero execution order.
+Resolving execution order when using `Run.Before` and `Run.After` attributes may be undefined in cases when you have both Before and After attribute on your class or if you have created infinite loop by making cyclic dependency.

 ## Component Caching
 By default all GameObjects with at least one CLRScript cache their components into global dictionary.
 You can acess these components by using extension methods such as